Jeff Hunt

-Jeff Hunt is a Canadian businessman who is an owner of the Ottawa Redblacks football club of the Canadian Football League and the Ottawa 67's hockey club of the Ontario Hockey League.
+Jeff Hunt (born April 17, 1964) is a Canadian businessman who is a past co-owner (through the Ottawa Sports and Entertainment Group) of the Ottawa Redblacks football club of the Canadian Football League and the Ottawa 67's hockey club of the Ontario Hockey League.
 He started a carpet-cleaning firm called Canway.
 His firm was in the Profit Magazine 100 seven times in the 1990s.

 Background information

 Hunt was born April 17, 1964, in Stephenville, Newfoundland.
 He is the eldest of three siblings, Alex and Sheryl Hunt.
 Throughout his childhood, Hunt moved around Newfoundland every couple of years due to his father being in the RCMP.
-He attended Memorial University of Newfoundland for one year before relocating to Ottawa, Ontario at the age of 20 with his family.
+He attended Memorial University of Newfoundland for one year before relocating to Ottawa, Ontario, at the age of 20 with his family.
 Here, Jeff commenced his carpet cleaning business.

 Hunt began production of his carpet cleaning business, which he called Canway, in 1984.
 In the span of 13 years the business grew to over 250 locations in Canada and the US.
 In 1997 Hunt sold his business, and the following year he bought the Ottawa 67s.

 OHL hockey

 In 1998, he purchased the Ottawa 67's and has seen his attendance quintuple.
 When Hunt purchased the 67's, the team's previous owner had been spending just $25,000 a year on marketing costs.
 Hunt would spend that amount every week once he became its new owner.
 His goal with the 67's was to provide an NHL-calibre experience, from the game and the music to the concessions and promotions.
 His goal was to create a fan experience that appeals to the whole family and connect the team with the community.

 One of the highlights of his ownership was in 1999, when he led the team's bid to host the 1999 Memorial Cup tournament.
 Despite the fact that in 1997 the tournament had been hosted across the river in Hull, Quebec, he was able to convince the Canadian Hockey League to host the event in the city of Ottawa and guarantee his team a berth in the tournament.
 The 67's did not disappoint, as every game of the series was sold out at the 10,550 seat Ottawa Civic Centre.
 The 67's would go on to win the Memorial Cup.

-Hunt's junior hockey career started off on a high note, and after a few rough seasons it wasn't long until his team made it to the finals again.
+Hunt's junior hockey career started off on a high note, and after a few rough seasons it was not long until his team made it to the finals again.
 In 2001, the 67s made it to the Memorial Cup held in Regina, Saskatchewan.
 They had tough luck in the round robin tournament, only winning one game, but Hunt traveled out to support his team despite their loss.
-The 67s succeeded once again in 2005 in making it to the Memorial Cup Finals in London, Ontario, while unfortunately meeting with a devastating loss to Rimouski Oceanic, captained at the time by Sidney Crosby.
+The 67s succeeded once again in 2005 in making it to the Memorial Cup Finals in London, Ontario, while meeting with a devastating loss to Rimouski Oceanic, captained at the time by Sidney Crosby.